-The art history major requires twelve courses: eleven courses in art history and one course in studio art.
-Certain courses in related disciplines, such as American studies and classics, count toward the eleven art history courses required for the major (see note below).
-The core art history requirements are distributed across the introductory, intermediate, and advanced level.
-The major requirements are:
+The art history major requires 12 courses: 11 courses in art history and one in studio art.
+Certain courses in related disciplines, such as American studies and classics, count toward the 11 art history courses required for the major (see note below).
+The core art history requirements are distributed across the introductory, intermediate and advanced levels.
+The major requirements:

-- At least two 100-level ARHS courses (up to three count toward the major) - At least five 200-level ARHS courses (up to seven count toward the major) - At least one 300-level ARHS course (up to two count toward the major) - ARHS 480 (Senior Seminar)

-• One ARTS course
+- At least two 100-level ARHS courses (up to three count toward the major) - At least five 200-level ARHS courses (up to seven count toward the major) - At least one 300-level ARHS course (up to two count toward the major) - ARHS 480 (Senior Seminar) - One ARTS course